Skip to content

 Read more

 Experiments showed that combining statistical pattern recognition with multivariate anomaly detection pipelines significantly improves both accuracy and interpretability.
-By categorizing anomalies into distinct classes and highlighting faulty sensors, our method provides actionable insights for engineers monitoring production.
+By categorising anomalies into distinct classes and highlighting faulty sensors, our method provides actionable insights for engineers monitoring production.
 This pipeline achieved promising results and demonstrates the value of integrating explainability into anomaly detection systems.

 2022